CreatorKit/creator-docs/projects/Project_2.md

 * Do movement in front of motion-sensor Clicker and observe the LED on Ci40 board glowing for 5 seconds.

 ## How it works
 The Ci40 is the controller of this project.
-It connects to the Internet (over Ethernet) and to the motion-sensor Clicker (over 6LoWPAN).
+It connects to the Internet (over Ethernet and Wi-Fi) and to the motion-sensor Clicker (over 6LoWPAN).

 The application running on Ci40 allows the Clicker to communicate with itself using AwaLWM2M.

 This project includes two applications
-* [Light Controller](https://github.com/CreatorKit/light-controller): Runs on Ci40 and observes motion-sensor resource registered by MikroE board, updates led status as per the changes received.
-For more info, read [this](https://github.com/CreatorKit/light-controller/blob/master/README.md).
+* [Motion-Led Controller](https://github.com/CreatorKit/motion-led-controller): Runs on Ci40 and observes motion-sensor resource registered by MikroE board, updates led status as per the changes received.
+For more info, read [this](https://github.com/CreatorKit/motion-led-controller/blob/master/README.md).
 * [Motion Sensor](https://github.com/CreatorKit/motion-sensor): Runs on Clicker and detects any movement in the range of motion-click on clicker board, updates sensor object for gateway.
 For more info,read [this](https://github.com/CreatorKit/motion-sensor/blob/master/README.md).